Five Ways to Protect Your Contact Center from Fraud

 Real-time Thresholds and Alerts

 Real-time reporting can identify channel- or event-specific behaviors that indicate fraud, such as velocity counts for online login attempts or transactions.
-Contact centers can use this information to implement custom thresholds through their real-time reporting, and send supervisors a live alert whenever an interaction exceeds the threshold.
-If the contact center utilizes real-time coaching solutions, supervisors can step in and handle the call or live coach the agent through the rest of the interaction.
-This rests the responsibility of identifying fraud on the real-time technology of the contact center, effectively circumventing green agents who are more error prone because they may not know the signs of a fraudulent caller.
+Contact centers can use this information to implement custom thresholds through their real-time reporting and send supervisors a live alert whenever an interaction exceeds the threshold.
+If the contact center utilizes real-time coaching solutions, supervisors can step in and handle the call or coach the agent through the rest of the interaction.
+This places the responsibility of identifying fraud on the real-time technology of the contact center, effectively circumventing green agents who are more error-prone because they may not know the signs of a fraudulent caller.

 Better Agent Training

 Contact centers train their agents to handle large call volumes efficiently while providing quality customer service.
 Their priority is not fraud prevention so they typically don’t receive adequate training in how to identify and handle fraudulent calls.
 This makes every agent a target because he is the path of least resistance for a security breach.
 Regular training and implementing the latest fraud tactics can turn your agents into a valuable extension of your fraud protection strategy.
 For starters, contact centers should eliminate traditional knowledge verification questions from their agents’ repertoire.
 A user's birthday, zip code or mother's maiden name should be replaced by account-specific questions that would not be easily available outside of the organization.
 Supervisors should also identify agents who are most adept at identifying fraud and group them into a task force that will handle the highest-risk call types.